On this page

 Types and subtypes of poultry products in the scope of PRMP

-Refer to section 7.2 of Industry Guidance - Pathogen Reduction Monitoring Program for Salmonella and Campylobacter for raw poultry for products within the scope.
+Refer to section 5 and section 7.2 of Pathogen Reduction Monitoring Program for Salmonella and Campylobacter for raw poultry for subtypes examples and for products within the scope.

-Refer to section 7.3 of Industry Guidance - Pathogen Reduction Monitoring Program for Salmonella and Campylobacter for raw poultry for products out of scope.
+Refer to section 7.3 of Pathogen Reduction Monitoring Program for Salmonella and Campylobacter for raw poultry for products out of scope.

 PRMP sampling

-Depending upon types and numbers of products being produced, the licence holder should alternate series between carcasses, carcass parts and comminuted poultry every 52 weeks.
+Depending upon types and numbers of products being produced, the licence holder should alternate series between carcasses, chicken parts and comminuted poultry every 52 weeks.

 During sample collection, the licence holder will: